-Staci Warden is executive director of the Center for Financial Markets at the Milken Institute, where she leads initiatives on strengthening capital markets, access to capital, financial education, and financial-markets solutions.
+Staci Warden is executive director of the Global Market Development practice at the Milken Institute, where she leads initiatives on strengthening capital markets, financial inclusion, financial-market education, and innovative financial solutions to development challenges.
 Warden is also chair of the Rwandan Capital Markets Authority, a cabinet-appointed position.
-Prior to the Milken Institute, Warden spent six years at JPMorgan in London, where she ran its Central Bank client franchise in Europe, Eurasia, and Africa, and two years in New York as part of the sovereign DCM deal team.
-Earlier, she was a director at NASDAQ and led its two initiatives for micro-cap companies, the BBX and the OTCBB.
-Warden has managed, advised, and written on international finance and economic development issues at the Milken Institute, J.P.
-Morgan, the U.S. Treasury Department, the Center for Global Development, the Carnegie Endowment for International Peace, and the Harvard Institute for International Development.
-She holds numerous board appointments and has worked or done business in more than 50 countries.
-She holds advanced degrees from the Kennedy School of Government at Harvard University and Brandeis University.
+Prior to the Milken Institute, Warden spent six years at JPMorgan in London, where she ran its public-sector client franchise in EMEA, and two years in New York as part of the Sovereign DCM team.
+Before that, she was a director at NASDAQ and led its two market offerings for micro-cap companies, the BBX and the OTCBB.
+In the public and nonprofit sectors, she has served as an international economist at the U.S. Treasury Department, start-up COO of the Center for Global Development, and a development associate at the Harvard Institute for International Development and the Carnegie Endowment for International Peace.

 Comment Letter: Response to the Office of the Comptroller of the Currency's White Paper: Supporting Responsible Innovation in the Federal Banking System